LIFETIME DEAL — LIMITED TIME

 1. What Are the Main Differences Between eBook Endnotes and Footnotes?

-The biggest difference is their location in an eBook: footnotes appear at the bottom of the same page where the reference is made, providing immediate clarification or citations without disrupting the flow of reading.
+The difference sounds simple: footnotes show up at the bottom of the same page where the reference is made, while endnotes are collected at the end of a chapter or the end of the book.

 2. Why Endnotes Are Better for eBooks than Footnotes